 I was the victim of a woman who talked too much when I interviewed her.
 I think she was nervous.
 Nonetheless, she lost the position five minutes into the interview when she talked without pausing.
 She was responding to, “Tell me about yourself.”

 In the workplace: People who corner you at work are a major annoyance, particularly when you’re trying to get some work done.
 Take a cue from someone who’s trying to complete a project at the 11th hour.
-Notice when their eyes drift to their computer and they repeatedly say, “Ah ha, ah ha…” It’s time to bring your talkative self somewhere else, like the water cooler.
+Notice when their eyes drift to their computer and they repeatedly say, “Ah ha, ah ha…” It’s time to take your talkative self somewhere else, like the water cooler.

 Company meetings: The talkative types come out of the woodwork at meetings, don’t they?
 Their need to be heard can extend meetings way beyond their deadline.
 Managers notice this and resent those who disrupt the agenda, unless they’re the talkative ones.
 When called on it, the offenders become belligerent; their feelings are hurt.
 I say, “Too bad.”
 Uber talkers need to know when their talking is a nuisance and curb their words.